 Vatnajökull National Park

 This is a great place to get out and do some hiking.
 It’s a huge park with a few paths.
-My favorite leads up the hill and back towards the Svartifoss waterfall surrounded by basalt columns.
-You can easily spend two hours there hiking with views of the surrounding glaciers
+My favorite leads up the hill and back toward the Svartifoss waterfall, surrounded by basalt columns.
+You can easily spend two hours there hiking with views of the surrounding glaciers.
+Here’s the waterfall trail I recommend, but add on if you have more time to explore.

 Jökulsárlón Glacial Lake